 Identifying Your Kitchen Design Wants and Needs

 There comes a tipping point when the decision to remodel a kitchen is made.
-Perhaps it was the last time that your spouse bumped into you as you were cooking, or maybe you’ve just gotten tired of hearing guests laugh in the family room while you were alone in the kitchen.
+Perhaps it was the last time that your spouse bumped into you as you were cooking, or you’re tired of hearing family and guests laugh in another room while you were alone in the kitchen.
+For others it’s the need for a more accessible kitchen to help ease the pains of later life, or a safer, more friendly environment for a household of children or grand children.
 More often than not, it’s a functional problem with a kitchen that drives a family to say, “enough!”

 Once you’ve reached that moment and decided it’s time to remodel your kitchen, the first thing you should do is to draft a list of your wants and needs.